airr-community/airr-standards/docs/examples/overview.rst

 Examples & Workflows
 ====================

-Example workflows, tutorials and use cases for AIRR Standards.
+Example workflows for the AIRR Standards.

 .. toctree::
    :maxdepth: 1